morgan-williams3/FosterCareProject/README.md

 ![img1](Total-matching.png)

-As outlined in the methodology section, we compared the share of same-race households in Kansas, a state that used algorithmic matching in 2015, with two surrounding states with similar demographic compositions, Colorado and Nebraska.
-When examining the results in aggregate, it appears that foster children in Kansas, are 12 percentage points more likely than in surrounding states to be placed in same-race households.
-However, sub-group analysis uncovers a more confounding finding, that minority foster children in Kansas are 8 percentage points significantly less likely to be placed in same-race household, while white foster children in Kansas are significantly more likely to be placed in same-race households.
+Using the American population of children placed in non-relative foster families in 2015, 59% are placed in same-race households.
+However, white children are 10 percentage points statistically significantly more likely to be placed in these households as compared to their minority peers.

 ```python
 # Create figure